adlerweb/x3650_M5_ipmi_fancontrol/README.md

 # IPMI Fan Control Daemon for IBM System x3650
   Forked to work with an M5 variant that has 6 fans all labeled 1A-6A.
+Two CPUs in my system.
+  Required config to have 6 fans with 2 banks even though all fans labeled A.
   Adjusted fan curve for my system to ensure PCIE devices had enough airflow.
   Idle CPU temps are about 41c.

+  Currently running on Unraid via User Scripts and IPMItools installed via Nerd Tools.

 # ORIGINAL FORKED README